 Nanosatellites usually operate in low orbits (LEO).
-The current technology makes it possible to have latest-generation cameras for capturing high-resolution images.
-We are talking about tools with dimensions that fit perfectly to the size of small satellites.
+The current technology makes it possible to have the latest-generation cameras for capturing high-resolution images.
+High-performance cameras are available with dimensions that fit perfectly to the size of small satellites.
 In this type of project, the payload of the nanosatellites is usually the camera.

 - Capturing images of the Earth.
 One of the most widespread uses of small satellite constellations.
 There are several companies working on obtaining high quality images of our planet.
 This is the case of a number of giants in the New Space sector, such as Planet Labs, which has put more than 330 satellites in orbit since 2013.